 Guru Yog Peeth offers a number of retreat packages that have all been developed with the aim of offering you a holiday experience combined with personal growth.
 The packages offer a week or fortnightly stay which includes yoga, meditation, accommodation, meals, and any of the other courses like Ayurveda massages, crystal and sound healing, aromatherapy and even reiki if you are so inclined.
 The same instructors teach at the yoga retreats as those instructing the more advanced training courses.

 Rishikesh is imbued with an environment that is in itself rejuvenating.
 Breathing the fresh Himalayan air automatically detoxes your lungs.
 A couple of weeks of quiet meditation, pranayama, yoga, walking in the hills, enjoying the sound of the temple bells sitting by the Ganges River will enable you to nurture a practice that can give you a more peaceful life.
 Our aim at Guru Yog Peeth is to provide you the right tools so your yoga retreat experience equips you with tools to combat the negative influence of modern city life.

 Yoga Retreats is a weekly Program which will be intensive, enlightening and bring you a more comprehensive understanding of yoga and your own body.
-No matter which part of the world you come from, and what your views on yoga were so far, you will find something to take back home with you when you come to our ashram at Rishikesh / Goa, India.
+No matter which part of the world you come from, and what your views on yoga were so far, you will find something to take back home with you when you come to our Premium Yoga School at Rishikesh / Goa, India.

 7 / 14 Days Yoga Retreat Daily Schedule at Rishikesh, India